DIN A4 – € 13.90*

 This photo would have been cool, too, but didn't make it into the Bach calendar.

 In the St. James's Church, behind the Blood Altar, according to cordial information of the local tourism priest, this window could be found in all its splendor.
 But while my husband was photographing it, he asked himself the only decisive question: How can you tell that the organist is Bach?
 You look at the surrounding pictures to see if there is a hint.
-And you recognize that it is not only one window to Bach, but an entire ensemble.
+And you recognize that it is not only one window connected to Bach, but an entire ensemble.
 And for this reason it simply had to be included in this Bach calendar.
-As a November motif.
+As the November motif.

 The Blood Altar (... marginally visible on the right in the picture) is the sensation in this church for thousands of tourists, for quite a few Bach fans it is also the Bach window ensemble.
 And every bet: Bach lovers, who came there because of the historic Rothenburg, wouldn't even notice it.

-How seriously was I looking for a great photo of this Bach monument, which is practically nowhere to be found on the Internet?
+How seriously was I looking for a great photo of this Bach monument, which is practically nowhere to be found on the internet?
 On the one hand I did not give up, because one day I wanted to afford the fun and have some cool photos taken by a photographer there, on a sunny day in spring, without any smog in the metropolis of Shanghai.
 In the meantime, however, I can proudly show you some excellent photos that I have been allowed to use until now.
 Thank you very much for that, Reinhard und Christiane Casper.

 Do you see the park in the lower half on the left side?
 There is Bach.
 If you look very closely, you will see the pedestal of the Bach monument just above the cyclist behind the blue vehicle on the far left.
 And you can see the notes on the wall behind it.